Imports and exports

 Import is the entry into the territory of the European Community of goods from third countries.
 VAT is settled at Customs.

-Where, upon entry, the goods are placed into the Community in a free zone or free warehouse and other warehouses or placed under a customs and fiscal procedure (except a warehousing procedure other than customs warehousing), importation shall take place when the goods leave these areas or procedures unless an export or intra-Community delivery is made.
+When goods are placed in a free zone or other warehouses from the time they enter the Community, or are linked to a customs and tax regime (except for the non-customs warehouse regime), importation will occur when the goods leave these areas or abandon these regimes unless an export or intra-Community supply takes place.

-Exports is the delivery of goods transported outside the European Community by the transferor or the acquirer not established in the Iberian Peninsula or Balearic Islands or by a third party acting on behalf of the former.
+Export is the delivery of goods transported outside the European Community by the transferor or the purchaser not established in the peninsula or the Balearic Islands or by a third party acting on behalf of the above.
 This operation is exempt from VAT, giving the right to deduct input VAT on acquisitions of goods and services that are affected by this activity (full exemption).